KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 4. Test whether casting outside of her ultimate field, but have the 2nd one overlap the ultimate, allows it to coexist
 5. Test whether casting completely outside her ultimate field allows it to coexist

+**Significance:**
-**Significance:** In a scenario where Ganyu has lots of cooldown reduction to the point where you can cast her ultimate before it ends, it is advised to wait until it has ended to cast her Burst again.
+In a scenario where Ganyu has lots of cooldown reduction to the point where you can cast her Burst before it ends, it is advised to wait until it has ended to cast her Burst again.

 ### Ganyu Burst Frequency